 Phishing email awareness

-As the end of the semester approaches, stress levels and workloads are high.
-Phishing scams try to get you to respond to an email either by clicking on a corrupted link/attachment or providing personal and financial information.
-Scams often impersonate a person from UW-Whitewater, offer a job for a substantial amount of money, or threaten to terminate your O365 email.
+Phishing scams try to get you to click on a corrupted link/attachment or provide personal and financial information.
+Senders may appear to have a UW-Whitewater account by spoofing a campus email address.
+Scams often offer a job for a substantial amount of money or threaten to terminate your O365 email.
 They are hoping to catch you off guard.

-Never provide any personal information, and take the time to look at the entire message before you decide to respond.
+Take the time to look at the entire message before responding, and never provide personal information.
 Spot phishing attacks using the following tips:

-- Is it offering money or a job; or asking for your info or help?
+Is it offering money or work; or asking for your information or help?

-- The message is urgent or very important and urges you to act immediately.
+Is the message urgent or very important, asking you to act immediately?

+Answering yes indicates the email may be a scam.
 If you notice anything suspicious at all, do not click!
-Never give out your personal information through an email, especially to someone you do not know.
-Cybercriminals will use this info against you to steal from you, copy your identity or sell your information to other criminals.
+Never give out your personal information, especially to someone you do not know.
+Cybercriminals will use this to steal from you, copy your identity, or sell your information to other criminals.

-If you see any suspicious emails, please attach them and send them to firstname.lastname@example.org.
+If you see a suspicious email, please attach it and send it to firstname.lastname@example.org.
 Be sure to report all suspected information security incidents, such as lost/stolen devices, emails with high-risk data sent to inappropriate individuals, compromised accounts, security breaches, etc., to the Help Desk.

 Contact the Help Desk if you have any questions at email@example.com or 262-472-4357.